StackVista/stackstate-docs/configure/logging/enable-logging.md

 ---
-description: Use logging in StackState functions and set the logging level
+description: Enable logging for StackState checks, event handlers and functions
 ---

-# Logging for functions
+# Logging for checks, event handlers and functions

 ## Overview

-You can add logging to StackState functions and control the level of logging used for individual functions and event handlers using the StackState CLI.
+Logging for StackState checks, event handlers and certain types of functions can be enabled by setting a logging level using the StackState CLI.
+This is useful for debugging purposes.
+Note that logging is only possible for component actions, propagation and view health state configuration function types.

 ## Add logging to a StackState function